-Developing a business case is recommended best practice when determining your organization’s reasons for implementing a new intranet strategy.
+Developing a business case is recommended best practice when determining your organisation’s reasons for implementing a new intranet strategy.
 The business case describes in detail what your prospective intranet should deliver to users.

-Our 6 step guide to building a business case for a social intranet provides a comprehensive methodology to understand your organization, build a strategy and deliver a persuasive business case.
+Our 6 step guide to building a business case for a social intranet provides a comprehensive methodology to understand your organisation, build a strategy and deliver a persuasive business case.

 2. Determine Intranet Capabilities

-The strategizing stage should give you an idea of the key areas where your intranet should provide some value to users.
+The strategising stage should give you an idea of the key areas where your intranet should provide some value to users.
 This information will make the evaluation process much more straightforward.

-Consider the following intranet capabilities, keeping in mind the priority features you identified in the first stage of the evaluation of an intranet for your business:
+Consider the following intranet features and capabilities, keeping in mind the priority features you identified in the first stage of the evaluation of an intranet for your business:

 - Flexible homepage features - widgets, videos, news, strong design